chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ### Question

-That's a great example of framework selection, Xin.
-I can see you have solid frontend expertise, but I also notice you mention full-stack responsibilities in your recent role.
-Since we're looking for someone who can work across the entire stack, could you tell me about your backend experience, particularly with Spring Boot?
+- Could you tell me about your backend experience, particularly with Spring Boot?
 What kind of backend systems have you built or worked with?

 ### Answer

 While my primary strength is frontend development, I do have hands-on backend experience, particularly with Spring Boot.

 At Blitz Interactive Entertainment, I built a complete instant messaging system from scratch using Spring Boot, which handled real-time communication, business inquiries, and feedback features.
 This included developing RESTful APIs, implementing WebSocket connections for real-time messaging, and creating an analytics dashboard to visualize session data.
 I also worked with MySQL for data persistence and containerized the entire system using Docker for scalable deployment.

 More recently at Toyou Feiji Electronics, I developed Redfish-compliant APIs for storage device management.
 I'm comfortable working with databases, API design, and server-side logic, though I'd say my backend skills are intermediate level compared to my advanced frontend expertise.

 ## Problem-Solving and Technical Challenges

 ### Question

-That's really valuable full-stack experience, Xin.
-Now, every developer faces technical challenges that push them to grow.
-Can you walk me through a particularly challenging technical problem you encountered in one of your projects?
+- Can you walk me through a particularly challenging technical problem you encountered in one of your projects?
 How did you approach solving it, and what was the outcome?

 ### Answer

-One of the most challenging problems I faced was at Toyou Feiji Electronics when our Vue 2 storage management platform was experiencing severe build performance issues.

-As our codebase grew, the Webpack build process was taking over 10 minutes, severely impacting our development workflow.
-I proposed migrating to Vite to solve this, but it wasn't straightforward since Vite is designed for Vue 3 by default.
+At Toyou Feiji Electronics, our storage management platform had a critical performance issue.
+Our project is based on vue2, as the codebase grew, the Webpack build process was taking over 10 minutes, which was severely impacting our team's productivity.

+My task was to find a solution that would significantly improve build performance without disrupting our existing codebase or introducing bugs.

+I researched various approaches and proposed migrating from Webpack to Vite.
+However, this was complex because we were using Vue 2, and Vite primarily supports Vue 3.
+I had to carefully plan the migration, configure compatibility plugins, update our build configuration, and coordinate extensive testing with our QA team to ensure stability.

-I had to tackle several technical challenges: first, configuring the @vitejs/plugin-vue2 to make Vue 2.7 compatible with Vite; second, replacing incompatible Webpack loaders with Vite plugins; and third, updating syntax differences like environment variables and import statements throughout the codebase.
-The most critical part was coordinating extensive stability testing with our QA team to ensure no regressions were introduced.
-After weeks of careful migration and testing, we achieved over 60% faster build times - from 9 minutes down to under 3 minutes.
-This experience taught me the importance of thorough planning when upgrading core infrastructure and the value of close collaboration with the testing team.
+The result was impressive - we reduced build times from 9 minutes to under 3 minutes, a 60% improvement.
+More importantly, this taught me the value of thorough planning when upgrading core infrastructure and the importance of close collaboration with testing teams.

 ## English Level